 Very common side effects in babies and children up to 10 years old (affecting more than 1 in 10 people at each dose):

 Very common side effects in children, teenagers and adults (affecting more than 1 in 10 people at each dose):

 Uncommon side effects in babies and children up to 10 years old (affecting up to 1 in 100 people at each dose).
-You should consult your doctor if these occur, mainly to check that it is the vaccine causing these symptoms, and not some unrelated disease):
+You should consult your doctor if these occur, mainly to check that it is the vaccine causing these symptoms, and not some unrelated disease:

 More serious reactions to the vaccine have not been identified yet.
 However, there is not enough data to rule out the possibility of a rare but serious reaction.

 As with any vaccine, medicine or food, there is a very small chance of a severe allergic reaction (anaphylaxis).
 Anaphylaxis is different from less severe allergic reactions because it causes life-threatening breathing and/or circulation problems.
-It is always serious but can be treated with adrenaline.
+It is always extremely serious but can be treated with adrenaline.
 Health care workers who give vaccines know how to do this.
-In the UK between 1997 and 2003 there were a total of 130 reports of anaphylaxis following ALL immunisations, but all of these people survived.
-Around 117 million doses of vaccines were given in the UK during this period, making the overall rate around 1 in 900,000.
-Depending on the cause of the reaction, and following expert guidance, the person may be able to have vaccinations in the future.
+In the UK between 1997 and 2003 there were a total of 130 reports of anaphylaxis following ALL immunisations.
+Around 117 million doses of vaccines were given in the UK during this period.
+This means that the overall rate of anaphylaxis is around 1 in 900,000.

 Reactions listed under ‘possible side effects’ or ‘adverse events’ on vaccine product information sheets may not all be directly linked to the vaccine.
 See Vaccine side effects and adverse reactions for more information on why this is the case.